 In order to be successful academically during your time in Austria, we recommend you do two things: first, take advantage of any and all services the International Office provides for foreign students.
 Second, follow the example of your Austrian classmates!
 Don't be afraid to ask them, or your lecturers, what you can and should be doing to keep up with the work being done.
 This includes asking for help with language issues and adjusting to the Austrian style of classroom writing.
 Help is out there if you are willing to take the first step and ask for it!

 Final course grades are based primarily on one final exam.
 Final exams take place after the end of the semester (final exam week).
+Students register for the final (modular) exam after they receive a passing grade in the seminar/tutorial.
 Exam mode: written exam 90 minutes.
 Advanced modules: written 60 minutes + oral exam after completion of the written exam.
 The oral exam will take place 1 – 2 weeks after the written exam.
 The University of Innsbruck tries to organize oral exams 1 – 2 days after the written exam for those students who need to go home right after the exam week.

 Grading Scale and Conversion Guide